 You may need to file bankruptcy fast.
-You can file bankruptcy without an attorney, but if you are dealing with an emergency, it is generally in your best interest to speak with a bankruptcy lawyer.
-Most bankruptcy attorneys offer free bankruptcy consultations, so it does not cost you anything to get the bankruptcy advice you need.
+You can file bankruptcy without an attorney.
+Though, if you are dealing with an emergency, it is generally in your best interest to speak with a bankruptcy lawyer.
+Most bankruptcy attorneys offer free bankruptcy consultations.
+So it does not cost you anything to get the bankruptcy advice you need.

 In conclusion, if you need help finding a bankruptcy lawyer near you, please contact Ascend.
 Call or text us at 833-272-3631 now.
 Our goal is to help you find a way out of debt that works best for you.